oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # How does it work

 When the tests are run manually with mvn command on hosted Linux, WebLogic image store/oracle/weblogic:12.2.1.3 is pulled from docker hub or uses local image if one exists.
 Server jre images are pulled from a local repository wlsldi-v2.docker.oraclecorp.com.
 Operator image is built with the git branch from where the mvn command is executed.
-All the tests that start with IT*.java are run.
-The test builds the operator, runs a series of tests and archives the results into tar.gz files upon completion.
+All the tests that start with IT*.java in integration-tests/src/test/java are run.
+The test runs a series of tests and archives the results into jar files upon completion.

 Integration test classes: